raspberrypi/style-guide/style-guide.md

 * This [Word list](#word-list), which is structured into alphabetised groups.
 * The [Abbreviation list](#abbreviation-list), which includes a list of [Acronyms and initialisms](#acronyms-and-initialisms) (for example, **DoS** and **HTML**) and of [Measurement suffixes](#measurement-suffixes) (for example, **b** and **mm**).
-* [Words and phrases to avoid](#words-and-phrases-to-avoid), which includes alternative words to use for insensitive, violent, system-focussed, ambiguous, non-English, colloquial, idiomatic, subjective, marketing and sales, technical, outdated, and unnecessarily complicated terms.
+* [Words and phrases to avoid](#words-and-phrases-to-avoid), which includes alternative words to use for insensitive, violent, system-focused, ambiguous, non-English, colloquial, idiomatic, subjective, marketing and sales, technical, outdated, and unnecessarily complicated terms.

 In this particular example, **UNIX** is included as an entry in [Acronyms and initialisms](#acronyms-and-initialisms), a subsection of the [Abbreviation list](#abbreviation-list).